geekq/workflow/README.markdown

 ### New in the upcoming version 1.3.0

-* #118 Retiring Ruby 1.8.7 and Rails 2 support.
+* Retiring Ruby 1.8.7 and Rails 2 support #118.
 If you still need this older versions despite security issues and missing updates, you can use workflow 1.2.0 or older.
 In your Gemfile put